Running MCNP Simulations

 # Profile particle tracking time

-# Optimize importance sampling
+# Weight windows and importance sampling are

 Best Practices for Production Runs